providing & advocating for quality affordable housing

 Notary Services

+Notary services are now available at the Pontiac Housing Commission.
 Cost for these services is $5 for our tenants, or $8 for the general public.

-5-Year Housing Improvement
+5-Year Housing Improvement and Action Plan

 The Pontiac Housing Commission has established a comprehensive and expansive vision for housing investments in the City of Pontiac and southern Oakland County communities as well as a roadmap to achieve this vision over the next five years.
 The PHC is committed to ensuring community government is doing all that it can to foster an environment of inclusion, diversity, and equity and to guarantee that residents have access to attainable housing.

 All documents must be delivered or mailed to the Pontiac Housing Commission office.
+Electronic copies will not be accepted on documents which require signatures.

 Pontiac Housing Commission Jurisdiction